Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab4-DocumentDb.md

     ![Add collection](media/DocumentDbAddCollectionButton.png)

 4. In the **Add Collection** blade that appears, set the **Collection Id** to **SiteContent**.

+	Change the **STORAGE CAPACITY** to **10GB**.
-Leave the **PRICING TIER** set to **Standard**
+	Set the **THROUGHPUT CAPACITY (RU/S)** set to **400**

-    For **PARTITIONING MODE** choose **Single Partition**.
+	Azure selects a default reserved throughput of 1,000 RU/s.
+A Request Unit (RU) corresponds to a single request that returns a document of 1KB or less, so Azure is reserving enough capacity to handle 1,000 queries every second.
+You won't be using that much during the lab, so you should turn this down a bit to avoid consuming credit on your Azure account faster than necessary.
+You're going to use the minimum of 400.

+    For **PARTITION KEY**, leave it blank.

 	DocumentDB can split collections across multiple nodes to support high data and throughput volumes.
-We will start off with unpartitioned data because in this lab you're unlikely to enter more than 10GB of request data, so the higher cost of partitioning is unjustified.
-(When you create a real site, you will decide based on your capacity requirements whether you need partitioning.
+You will start off with unpartitioned data because in this lab you're unlikely to enter more than 10GB of request data, so the higher cost of partitioning is unjustified.
+(When you create a real site, you would decide based on your capacity requirements whether you need partitioning.
 There are tools to migrate data in a single partition collection to a partitioned collection if you need to change this later.)

     For the **DATABASE** enter **azurekit**

     ![Creating a collection](media/DocumentDbAddCollectionSettings.png)

     Click **OK**

     **Note:** If you want to try out partitioned mode, be aware that this can eat up your subscription's credits quite quickly, because the minimum service level is 10,100 request units per second, 25x higher than the minimum of 400 available with a single partition.
-If you still want to go ahead, Azure will ask you to enter a **PARTITION KEY** of **/id**
+If you still want to go ahead, you will need to enter a **PARTITION KEY**.

-5. Azure selects a default reserved throughput of 1,000 RU/s.
-A Request Unit (RU) corresponds to a single request that returns a document of 1KB or less, so Azure is reserving enough capacity to handle 1,000 queries every second.
-You won't be using that much during the lab, so you should turn this down a bit to avoid consuming credit on your Azure account faster than necessary.

-    On the main blade for your DocumentDB, under **COLLECTIONS** select **Scale**.
-    This opens the **Scale** blade.
-At the top is a dropdown from which you can choose a collection to configure.
-(There will just be your **SiteContent** collection.)
-And beneath this you can configure how much reserved capacity you require.
-Use the **-** button to drop this to the minimum of 400, then click the **Save** button.

 ## Part 2: Use DocumentDB Collection from the Azure Kit